keaganveness/se-technical-assessment/README.md

 * Validates the syntax of the Node.js application
 * Builds the Docker image to ensure the Dockerfile is correct

+I intentionally excluded image pushing to keep the CI simple and secret-free for this assessment.

 ## 12. Cleanup

 To remove all Kubernetes resources, you can run the destroy script from the repo's root: